h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 #### Concept
 -----

-A TCP bind shell will bind a shell to a specific network port on a host, listening for an incoming connection (via the TCP protocol).
+A TCP Bind shell will bind a shell to a specific network port on a host, listening for an incoming connection (via the TCP protocol).

 ![Bind Shell](/assets/images/bind_shell.png)